mlswg/mls-protocol/draft-ietf-mls-protocol.md

    * Derive path secrets for ancestors of that node using the algorithm described above.
-   * The recipient SHOULD verify that the received public keys agree with the public keys derived from the new node_secret values.
+   * The recipient SHOULD verify that the received public keys agree with the public keys derived from the new path_secret values.
 2. Merge the updated path secrets into the tree.
    * For all updated nodes,
      * Replace the public key for each node with the received public key.